-By convention, block 1-99 are allocated to program source text.
-Logical blocks 1 and 2 always contain the only portion of the program which is previously compiled.
+By convention, logical blocks 1 and 2 always contain the only portion of the program which is previously compiled.
 These 1024 words are read directly by the key-in loader, and contain the basic interpreter and I/O handlers for the terminal and tape or disk, plus character conversion routines and the dictionary building and searching routines.
 These routines are very rarely changed, and for all practical purposes may be regarded as the "given" or fixed portion of your application.

-The remainder is kept in source form on the tape.
-Source blocks contain 16 lines of 64 characters each (again, 512 words plus block number).
+The remainder is kept in source form on the tape or disk.

+Source blocks contain 16 lines of 64 characters each (again,

+512 words plus block number).
 These blocks are rarely full.

-It is to the programmer's advantage to keep logically related routines in the same block or nearby blocks, and to allow for future modifications it is handy to keep a few blank lines in each block.
-There is essentially no cost for this convenience, since loading is very fast and fairly independent of the number of blocks being loaded (it depends on the amount of program
+is to the programmer's advantage to keep logically related routines in the same block or nearby blocks, and to allow for future modifications it is handy to keep a few blank lines in each block.
+There is essentially no cost for this convenience, since loading is very fast and load time is fairly independent of the number of blocks being loaded (it depends on the amount of program being loaded.)
+This method of keeping the program source conveniently available is one of the main features that makes FORTH so flexible.
+During program development and testing, specified source blocks may be edited (using FORTH's built-in editor) and, if desired, reloaded quickly and easily.
+When a FORTH program is running in production, the fact that there is no complete object program on a mass storage device is no inconvenience, as the program doesn't need to be reloaded often, and it is a process taking only a matter of seconds even for fairly elaborate programs.

+The basic FORTH package that comes for your computer includes the compiled object program (blocks 1 and 2) and about a dozen blocks of source including the assembler, compiler and text editor.
+A diagram showing this basic program is shown in Figure 13.
+In addition, you will get the source blocks from which the object program was compiled, and a set of vocabulary lists for all of the above.

-- R/B (Scan number on the stack.)
-Pushes on the stack the number of scans per block. - /NOD Divides the scan number by R/B, leaving the block number on top of the stack and the remainder (which record in the block) beneath.
+R/B (Scan number on the stack.)
+Pushes on the

+stack the number of scans per block.

+/MOD Divides the scan number by R/B, leaving the

+block number on top of the stack and the re-

+mainder (which record in the block) beneath.

 511 511 pushed on the stack.

-- MIN Leaves on the stack the lesser of 511 and the computed block number (if you are going to allow more than 512 blocks using multiple files, a /MOD here will get the file position). - BLOCK Replaces the block number on the stack by the address of the first word of the block. - SWAP Exchanges the block address with the record number. - LR Pushes on the stack the number of words per record. - Replaces LR and record number with the offsetin words from the beginning of the block. - + Replaces the block address and the offset with the record address.
+MIN Leaves on the stack the lesser of 511 and the

+computed block number (if you are going to allow

+more than 512 blocks using multiple files, a

+/MOD here will get the file position).

+BLOCK Replaces the block number on the stack by

+the address of the first word of the block.

+SWAP Exchanges the block address with the record

+number.

+LR Pushes on the stack the number of words per

+record.

+Replaces LR and record number with the offset

+in words from the beginning of the block.

++ Replaces the block address and the offset with

+the record address.